pliant/configure/README.md

 # About

-Provides a small Clojure library that adds encryptable configuration to your software application or software product.
+Provides a small Clojure library that adds encryptable configuration and runtime resource loading to your software application or software product.

 ## Adding Configuration To Your Application